scottkryski/OpenAlpha_Evolve/README.md

 ---

-##  The Vision: AI-Driven Algorithmic Innovation
+## ✨ The Vision: AI-Driven Algorithmic Innovation

 Imagine an agent that can:

 *   Understand a complex problem description.
-*   Generate initial algorithmic solutions.
+*   Generate initial algorithmic solutions using powerful LLMs.
 *   Rigorously test its own code.
 *   Learn from failures and successes.
 *   Evolve increasingly sophisticated and efficient algorithms over time.